hotosm/learnosm/_posts/en/1900-08-15-josm-presets.md

 * Click OK.
 * You will need to restart JOSM.
 * Create a new layer and add a point or shape.
 * Go to the Presets menu.
-Click on the item named "Building," which has now been added at the bottom of the menu.
+You will see an additional entry at the bottom which expands into several options not covered by the standard JOSM installation.

-![indonesia building form][]
+![additional tags preset[]

-* If you don't speak Indonesian, this might be hard to read, but nonetheless you have been successful and added a custom preset menu.
+* Most presets cover fairly specific use cases so browse the list if you find one which matches your interests.

 * If you have been given a custom presets file, you can add it to the menu in a similar way.
 Simply return to the Preferences menu, and instead of selecting from the list, click on the (+) button in the upper right.